The Homosexual Was Invented in 1869

 I should tell you how I found the Symposium.

-Not through academia.
-Not through any structured curriculum.
+Not through any structured curriculum—well, nothing I find is through any structured means.
 I found it because I was trying to understand myself, and the modern labels weren’t working.

-If you give yourself permission to actually examine your experience—not reach for a label, not categorize, just sit with it—you might find the Greek framework more resonant than the medicalized one.
-That’s not an argument.
-It’s an invitation.
+If you give yourself permission to truly examine your experience and not immediately reach for a label and rely on category someone else made, just sit with it—you might find the Greek framework more resonant than the medicalised one.

 Rome inherited Greek philosophy but didn’t swallow it whole.
 The Romans were engineers, legislators, empire-builders.
 They took what was useful and discarded what felt too soft, too abstract, too Greek.

 What they kept was practical.
-What they built was a system organized entirely around power.
+And what they built was a system organised entirely around power.

 Romans had no word for homosexuality because they didn’t think in those terms.
 What they cared about was penetration—who was doing it, and to whom.
-The axis wasn’t gender.
+The axis of this wasn’t gender.
 It was status.

 A Roman citizen—a vir—could penetrate essentially anyone of lower standing without moral consequence.
 Slaves of any sex.
 Prostitutes.
 Foreigners.
-Actors, gladiators, anyone whose legal status was already degraded.
+Actors, gladiators, anyone whose legal status was already—to the Roman social hierarchy—degraded.
 The act itself carried no stigma.
 What mattered was whether you were using or being used.

 The anxiety ran in one direction: down.
 A citizen who allowed himself to be penetrated had degraded himself to the status of a slave or a woman.
 He’d abandoned the self-mastery that Roman masculinity required.
 He’d made himself pathicus—passive, receptive, suspect in all areas of life.
 Not because he desired men, but because he’d accepted a subordinate position unbefitting his station.

 This is a completely different psychological landscape.
 A Roman general could take a male slave to his bed for decades and no one would blink.
-That same general, rumored to have submitted to another man, could lose his career, his reputation, his standing in the Senate.
-Not for homosexuality.
-For hierarchy violation.
+That same general, rumoured to have submitted to another man, could lose his career, his reputation, his standing in the Senate.
+The crime was hierarchy violation, not “homosexuality”—which, I'll remind anyone who hasn't heard it, they had no word for.

 This meant a Roman could code-switch.
 He could be Roman in the Forum—concerned with status, hierarchy, the appearance of dominance—and Greek in his private hours, understanding his attachments through a lens that ennobled rather than degraded.

 Consider Mark Antony.
-Cicero accused him of having been Curio’s catamite in his youth—a political attack, weaponizing the shame of the passive role.
+Cicero accused him of having been Curio’s catamite in his youth—a political attack, weaponising the shame of the passive role.
 But what Cicero described, stripped of its rhetoric, was something else: Antony sneaking into Curio’s house at night.
 A young man, besotted, taking risks to be with someone.
-That’s not a transaction with a slave.
-That’s not a hierarchy being observed.
 That’s a particular friendship, navigated in secret, between equals.

 How did Antony understand it?
 We can’t know.
 But he had Plato on his shelf.
 He had a framework that said this love was higher, not shameful.
 He could hold Cicero’s contempt in one hand and the Symposium in the other, and decide for himself which lens fit his experience.